Conscription in the United States: Civil War

-Still, men drafted could provide substitutes, and until mid-1864 could even avoid service by paying commutation money.
+Still, men drafted could provide substitutes, and until mid-1864 could also avoid service by paying commutation money.
 Many eligible men pooled their money to cover the cost of any one of them drafted.
 Families used the substitute provision to select which member should go into the army and which would stay home.
-The other popular means of procuring a substitute was to pay a soldier whose period of enlistment was about to expire—the advantage of this method was that the Army could retain a trained veteran in place of a raw recruit.
-Of the 168,649 men procured for the Union Army through the draft, 117,986 were substitutes, leaving only 50,663 who had their personal services conscripted.
+Another popular means of procuring a substitute was to pay a soldier whose period of enlistment was about to expire—the advantage of this method was that the Army could retain a trained veteran in place of a raw recruit.
+Of the 168,649 men procured for the Union Army through the draft, 117,986 were substitutes, leaving 50,663 who had their personal services conscripted.
 There was much evasion and overt resistance to the draft, and the New York City draft riots were in direct response to the draft and were the first large-scale resistance against the draft in the United States.

 The problem of Confederate desertion was aggravated by the inequitable inclinations of conscription officers and local judges.
-The three conscription acts of the Confederacy exempted certain categories, most notably the planter class, and enrolling officers and local judges often practiced favoritism, sometimes accepting bribes.
+The three conscription acts of the Confederacy exempted certain categories, such as the planter class.
+Enrollment officers and local judges often practiced favoritism, sometimes accepting bribes.
 Attempts to effectively deal with the issue were frustrated by conflict between state and local governments on the one hand and the national government of the Confederacy.

-During the Civil War, there were notable critics against the policy of conscription.
+During the Civil War, there were critics against the policy of conscription.
 For example, Frederick Douglass, an escaped slave and abolitionist strongly advocated against the policy.
-More specifically, Douglass asserts, "What is freedom?
+Douglass asserted, "What is freedom?
 It is the right to choose one's own employment.
 Certainly it means that, if it means anything.
 And when any individual or combination of individuals, undertakes to decide for any man when he shall work, where he shall work, at what he shall work, and for what he shall work, he or they practically reduce him to slavery."

+National Guard

+The Militia Act of 1903 reorganized the federally-supported state militias as the National Guard, better-aligning their organization, training, and materiel with active-duty needs so they could be more quickly and efficiently put into federal service when needed.
+In 1933, Congress reorganized the National Guard under its Article I enumerated power to "raise and support armies" instead of its power to "Provide for organizing, arming and disciplining the Militia," avoiding the potential constraint on militia service that it can only be used "to execute the laws of the Union, suppress insurrections and repel invasions."

+Able-bodied men between the ages of 17 and 45 not in the National Guard are defined in the Militia Act, and under the laws of some states, as the unorganized militia, which also may be called into state or federal service as needed.